 Learn the core principles of architecture and discover the architectural history of south London in this new course.

-- You will need to bring a bicycle for week two.
+Please note, parts of this course take place outside.
+You will need to bring a bicycle for week 2.

-- There will be seating available during the first and fourth session.
+- There will be seating available during the first and third session.

 - The second session is a cycle tour.

-- The third session is a guided tour to a residential building, some seating will be available.
+- The fourth session is a guided tour to a residential building, some seating will be available.

 Concessions are available for SLG Members, students, over 60s, unwaged and disabled visitors.
 Proof or ID for each concession will need to be shown upon collection of tickets.